machdyne/noir/README.md

 ## Linux

+See the [Kakao Linux](https://github.com/machdyne/kakao) repo for the latest instructions.

 ### Prebuilt Images

 Copy the files from the `images/linux` directory to the root directory of a FAT-formatted MicroSD card.